Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 #### Entries:

 Find out how to register on our Entries page.
-Registration closes on Friday, 27nd of February at 23.59 hr. via the KNRB registration site.
+Registration closes on Saturday, 28th of February at 23.59 hr. via the KNRB registration site.

 #### Entry fees: